BAE’s Big Push for Skilled Trades Starts with Orion in Dunfermline - A Spotlight

 That’s what sets this team apart from typical High Street brands – being honest and upfront throughout the whole process.

-Another point that differentiates them from the rest in the area is having the support and backing of a knowledgeable and energetic admin team, who will stop at nothing to ensure candidates get paid on time, chase down client information, bank details, documentation etc. They are the invisible stars that makes sure everything runs smoothly and as promised.
+Another point that differentiates them from many others in the area, is having the support and backing of a knowledgeable and energetic admin team, who will stop at nothing to ensure candidates get paid on time, chase down client information, bank details, documentation etc. They are the invisible stars that makes sure everything runs smoothly and as promised.

 People Really Are Our Business Worldwide